LudmilaGomes/Projeto-Banco-de-Dados/README.md

 ## About the Project

-<p>The idea for this project was developed to practice the use of Node.js and for projects in the Banco de Dados discipline.</p>
+The idea for this project was developed to practice the use of Node.js.
+Biblioteca Virtual was also used for the Banco de Dados subject projects.

-<p>Biblioteca Virtual is a system that manipulates and manages the data of a fictional library, storing information about books, users, librarians, fines, and loans.</p>
+Biblioteca Virtual is a system that manipulates and manages the data of a fictional library, storing information about books, users, librarians, fines, and loans.

 ## Available Scripts